AnonymousHacker1279/ImmersiveWeapons/README.md

 [project blog](https://neoforged.net/news/theproject/).
 It is expected that a majority of the existing Forge community will migrate to NeoForge.

-At the current moment, both versions seem to be compatible with each other, however this is not guaranteed.
+At the current moment, both versions seem to be mostly compatible with each other, however this is not guaranteed.
 If you experience issues on Forge, please try using NeoForge first before reporting anything.
 This compatibility will likely break in the next version of MC (currently 1.20.1).
 I will not maintain two separate versions of Immersive Weapons for Forge and NeoForge.

 ## Contributing